Generic name: tafenoquine [ ta-FEN-o-kwin ]

 liver or kidney disease.

 Krintafel is not approved for use by anyone younger than 16 years old.

 How should I take Krintafel?

 Before you take Krintafel, your doctor will perform a test to make sure you do not have G6PD deficiency.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

-Start taking Krintafel on the first or second day you start your other anti-malaria medication.
+The usual dose of tafenoquine is 2 tablets taken at one time.
+Start taking Krintafel on the first or second day you start taking chloroquine.